-- Ace Combat Zero's PJ announces that he's going to propose to his girlfriend after the last mission - he even bought flowers.
+- In Ace Combat Zero: The Belkan War, PJ announces that he's going to propose to his girlfriend after the last mission - he even bought flowers.
 Guess who happens to brake right into the path of the final boss's laser as he tried to move back into combat flight formation.

-- Ace Combat 5 has two occurrences: The first is right after your squad rolls over the "impregnable" enemy fortress and would have been a mere two missions away from finishing the game if it wasn't for a third-enemy spy organization convincing your (now-usurped) government that you're traitors.
+- Ace Combat 5: The Unsung War has two occurrences: The first is right after your squad rolls over the "impregnable" enemy fortress and would have been a mere two missions away from finishing the game if it wasn't for a third-enemy spy organization convincing your (now-usurped) government that you're traitors.

 - Subverted in the Battlefield: Bad Company games.
 Your squadmates spend the whole game commenting that this is Sgt.
 Redford's last mission before he can retire.
 He survives, despite both often Tempting Fate and being black.
 It is also sort of Double Subverted in that his retirement keeps getting post-ponded.

 - Subverted in Final Fantasy X, where Auron was killed at the very end of his first pilgrimage with Braska.
 He's not the sort to let a little thing like death bother him.

 - Invoked in Kingdom of Loathing, in the fight against the Space Marine.